xylamic/bafl-app/README.md

 The Azure hosting is fully implemented as Azure Functions directly in the Azure portal (no outside code required).

+# Building the code

+This was built on Windows & MacOS with Visual Studio 2022.
+It is currently dependent on .Net 6.
+This code can be pulled down and built with no prior steps required.
+Running it in debug mode will leverage the Azure hosting for data.

+Building and deploying to the App Stores (Apple & Google) is done locally by @xylamic.

 # Contributions and Moderation

+Contributions are welcome, but preferably tracked by a GitHub issue in this repo (so we know what changes you are proposing).
+Contributions are preferred through creating a Fork, and then creating a Pull Request to merge it back to this repo.

+Pull Requests will be vetted and tested by @xylamic.
+Not all contributions will be accepted.